-Bringing informal seed systems into focus
+Bringing the informal seed system into focus

 With the majority of farmers sourcing seed from informal systems, ISSD has in 2017 launched a new and wide-ranging package of activities to reach and support farmers and processes which have until now been out of focus.